reflectoring/reflectoring.github.io/_posts/2018-05-27-testing-verticals-and-layers-spring-boot.md

 `@SpringBootApplication` annotation includes a `@SpringBootConfiguration`.

-So, to narrow down the application context to a single module, we can create a test configuration for each of our modules within the test sources:
+So, to narrow down the application context to a single module, we can create a test configuration for each of our modules **within the test sources**:

 ```java
 package io.reflectoring.booking;